nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :heavy_check_mark: **Example:**

-* `newacc n/Lim's Flower Shop`: adds a new account, `Lim's Flower Shop`, with no expenses or revenues.
+* `newacc n/My Flower Shop`: adds a new account, `My Flower Shop`, with no expenses or revenues.
 * `newacc n/$uper $avers`: adds a new account, `$uper $avers`, with no expenses or revenues.
 </div>